DENTAL EXTRACTIONS IN HARRISONBURG, VA

 When there is not enough room for all teeth in a person’s mouth, they can experience crowding.
 Crowded teeth can cause your bite, speech, and overall health problems.
 The dentist may recommend extractions to free up space when this occurs.

 Wisdom teeth are the last natural teeth to come in and often do not have room in your mouth.
 They can be painful and can cause your teeth to crowd.
 This can lead to gum disease, infection, and even tooth loss in rare cases.
-Many people choose to have their wisdom teeth extracted to avoid these problems and not compromise their oral health.
+Many people opt for wisdom teeth removal to evade potential issues and safeguard their oral health.

 What to Expect After Your Tooth Extraction Treatment